How We Use Charlotte Mason Style Learning In Our Homeschool

 We also use The Sassafras Science Adventures: Volume One: Zoology.
 It is an awesome living book Science Curriculum.

 We do narration after storytime about 2-3 times per week.
 This is also something that is assigned in Heart of Dakota.
 We do oral narration on one or two days.
 Then we do written narration at the end of the week.
-When your child doesn narration, they are to tell back the story to you in their own words.
+When your child does narration, they are to tell back the story to you in their own words.
 It is used to see what the child has learned… what information they have retained.

 **Copywork is mainly used for handwriting practice.